 Pop in a teaspoon of salt, along with two or three tablespoons of baking soda, giving the liquid a stir afterwards.
 Now it’s time to add the silver, which should be done gently wearing the rubber gloves to reduce the abrasions and avoid injuring your skin in the hot water solution.

 It should take about half a minute for the solution to get to work, lifting away the tarnishes and leaving the surface of the silver clean and shiny again.
 Dry the silver with a kitchen towel after removing it from the water and you’re good to go.

 There are some fairly drastic approaches to cleaning silver recommended online, but it’s best to stick to the gentlest, safest option, rather than anything that might end up abrading the surface of the metal and compromising it further.

 Scrubbing, brushing and the use of harsh chemical cleaners or detergents isn’t sensible.
 If you’ve bought silver bars or coins (such as Britannias or Sovereigns) as an investment, rather than acquiring vintage currency as part of a collection, then the simple method we’ve described above should be sufficiently effective.

-Once you’ve managed to get rid of the tarnishing, it’s a good idea to try and prevent this building up again over time.
-To do this, store your silver in an airtight container which is sealed against the elements so that it is not exposed to moisture and other harmful substances.
+Once you’ve managed to get rid of the tarnishing, it’s a good idea to try and prevent this from building up again over time.
+To do this, store your silver in an airtight container that is sealed against the elements so that it is not exposed to moisture and other harmful substances.

-If you have yet to get onboard with silver, or you want to increase your holdings of this valuable metal, Physical Gold is here to help.
+If you have yet to get on board with silver, or you want to increase your holdings of this valuable metal, Physical Gold is here to help.
 Call 020 7060 9992 or send us an email today for all the advice and guidance you need.